laravel/nova-docs/4.0/resources/relationships.md

 }),
 ```

-To hide the inline creation button, chain the `hideCreateRelationButton` method onto the field's definition:
+To hide the inline creation button, invoke the `hideCreateRelationButton` method when defining the relationship field:

 ```php
 BelongsTo::make('User')->hideCreateRelationButton(),
 ```

-The inline relation button respects any [authorization policies](./authorization.md) you have set.
+The inline relation creation process will respect any [authorization policies](./authorization.md) you have defined.

 :::warning Inline Creation Limitations

 Inline relation creation only supports creating relations **one level deep**.
-This means you cannot trigger an additional inline creation modal inside an existing inline modal, and you will instead be limited to selecting an existing resource.
+This means you cannot trigger an additional inline creation modal inside an existing inline creation modal.
+Instead, you must select a resource that already exists.
 :::